CrystalShann/CLIP-seq-tutorial/README.md

 git clone https://github.com/CrystalShann/CLIP-seq-tutorial.git
 ```

+** NOTE: REMEMBER TO CHANGE THE DIRECTORIES TO REFLECT WHERE YOUR FILES ARE LOCATED BEFORE SUBMITTING JOBS

 1. To run ultraplex, we need to first prepare a csv file detailing the barcode.
 An example could be:
 ```bash
 NNNNTCCACNNNNNN:Sample1_fmr1_no_xlink